 Assessing listening and reading is not too time-consuming as exercises can be devised that are easy to mark.
 However teachers do need to ensure that all the range of competencies are being assessed and that what they are assessing is reading or listening i.e. if it is note-taking that is being assessed, it is the skill of understanding the content that is key not the quality of the notes made.

-14. What is the difference between primary and secondary English in Grades 9 and 10?
+14. What is the difference between Grades 9 and 10 and Grades 11 and 12?